nus-cs2103-AY2021S1/ip/docs/README.md

 > This individual project is a
   *greenfield project* as part of **CS2103: Software Engineering**.
-It is inspired by Marlon Brando's depiction of the titular character of Vito Corleone, ***The Godfather***.
+It is inspired by Marlon Brando's depiction of the titular character of ***The Godfather***, Vito Corleone.
 A person of poise, control and composure; users of this application may find themselves emulating him after keeping track of their tasks.

 ***Godfather*** makes sure you stick to your word and complete the tasks that you want to get done.